 What will you find on this site?

-Jerry Dwyer more formally Gerald P. Dwyer, Jr. is an economist who currently is a Visiting Professor and BB&T Scholar at Clemson University.
+Jerry Dwyer more formally Gerald P. Dwyer is an economist who currently is a Visiting Professor and BB&T Scholar at Clemson University.
 I also am an Adjunct Professor at the University of Carlos III in Madrid and at Trinity College, Dublin.
-From 1997 to 2012, I was Director of the Center for Financial Innovation and Stability and a Vice President at the Federal Reserve Bank of Atlanta.
+From 1997 to 2012, I was a Vice President and Director of the Center for Financial Innovation and Stability at the Federal Reserve Bank of Atlanta.

 I am fascinated by financial developments such as the increases and decreases in stock prices illustrated on this page.
 Part of my research is on the why these things happen.